kinguinltdhk/Kinguin-eCommerce-API/apidocs/README.md

 ## Authorization

 Requests are authorized based on HTTP header `api-ecommerce-auth`.
-You can find your access key in a Dashboard.
+You can find your access key in a Dashboard in "My Stores" section.

 Example:
 ```
 curl -H 'api-ecommerce-auth: abcdefghijkl1234567890' ...
 ```

+**Remember that credentials on sandbox environment are different.**

 ## [Products](products/README.md)